 Shutting Down Your Air Conditioner for Winter

-6 Easy Steps To Shut Down Your AC Unit For Winter
+6 Easy Steps To Shut Down Your AC For Winter

-1. Turn off cooling mode on your thermostat.
+- Turn off cooling mode on your thermostat.
 On your thermostat turn off cooling.
-If you have a smart thermostat such as ecoBee or Nest, you can turn off Cooling mode directly from your smartphone.
+If you have a smart thermostat such as ecoBee or Nest, you can turn off cooling mode or the cooling system directly from your smartphone.

-2. Turn off power to the Air Conditioner-Find the air conditioning circuit near the AC and turn the switch off.
+- Turn off the air conditioning power – Find the central air conditioning circuit near the AC and turn the switch off.
 You can also turn the breaker off to the AC in your breaker box.

-3. Replace the air filter.
-Air conditioners have filters in them that can become clogged up with pollen, dust, and debris.
-The filters are to prevent these airborne particles from entering your home when your AC is running.
+- Replace the air filter.
+Air conditioners have filters in them that can become clogged up with pollen, dust, dirt and grime.
+The filters are to prevent these airborne particles from entering your home and improve your air quality when your AC is running.
 You should change this filter at least every 3 months while you are using your AC.
 As a good rule of thumb, replacing it at the end of the cooling season will prevent you from needing to do so in the Spring when you turn the unit back on.

-4. Wash the outdoor condenser.
+- Wash the outdoor condenser.
 On a warm fall day, use a garden hose to completely wash away any debris, leaves, and grass from your air conditioner.
-It is important to remove this debris so it doesn’t work its way into the AC during the winter.
+It is important to remove this debris so it doesn’t work its way into the central AC for the winter days.
 Don’t do this when it is below freezing out.
 Allow it to completely dry before putting the cover on.

-5. Inspect the condenser and pipes.
+- Inspect the condenser and pipes.
 Check for cracks, rust, leaks, and other signs of damage.
-If you see anything suspicious, it is important to have it professionally repaired before winter.
-Harsh weather can worsen the damages and cause a more costly repair in the Spring.
+If you see any corrosion, it is important to have it professionally repaired before winter.
+Harsh weather can worsen the damages and cause a more costly repair next Spring.

-6. Cover the unit with a properly-fitted cover.
-If we installed your AC, you would have been given an option to add a custom cover to your purchase.
-If you do not have a cover, you can still call Always Plumbing & Heating to order one that is custom to your AC unit.
+- Place a waterproof cover on the outdoor unit.
+If we installed your central air conditioner, you would have been given an option to add a custom cover to your purchase.
+If you do not have a cover, you can still call Always Plumbing & Heating to order one that is custom to your air conditioner unit.
 If you wish to shop around, be sure to choose an insulated, waterproof piece that completely covers the whole unit.
-Secure the cover tightly with bungee cords to prevent it from blowing away in harsh winter winds.
+Ensure the cover is tightly secured with bungee cords to prevent it from blowing away in the harsh winter winds.